The Cheapest Car Insurance in Vermont for 2022

 Proof of Insurance in Vermont

-Vermont doesn't require proof of insurance when you register your car at the DMV.
-But if the police pull you over, you'll need to show proof of insurance or another document proving financial responsibility.
+Vermont doesn't require insurance proof when registering a car at the DMV.
+But if the police pull you over, you need to show proof of insurance or another document proving financial responsibility.

 - $25,000 for bodily injury or death per person